Y-O-W/Y-O-W/README.md

 # About Me
-🤘 Hi, I’m @YOWfactor, but you can call me Yves.
+🤘 Hi, I’m YOWfactor, but you can call me Yves.
 🔥 I'm a technology-savvy Marketing & Solution Architect with entrepreneurial spirit.
 👀 I’m interested in all things Technology & Innovation.
 🌱 I’m currently learning Ruby & JavaScript.